iltrof/osumapdl/README.md

 you don't trust.
 Unfortunately, osu! requires you to be logged in to download maps from it, so you'll have to either look through the code or just trust the script.
-Alternatively, disable osu! downloads and use bloodcat instead; it's not bad either.
+Alternatively, disable osu! downloads and use chimu instead; it's not bad either.

 Your username & password are sent to